AnalystScope

 Balance sheet position

-Balance sheet positioning currently reflects net debt of ($4.4B), with leverage declining with stronger cash conversion.
+Balance sheet positioning is ($5.6B), with leverage declining with stronger cash conversion.

 Key drivers